-- Analyze shareholder records annually, according to each state's or jurisdiction's criteria and timetable, to identify properties that are deemed eligible for escheatment.
+- Analyze shareholder records annually, according to the criteria and timetable of each state or jurisdiction, to identify properties that are deemed eligible for escheatment.

 - Conduct mailings (if required) in a last-ditch effort to locate or make contact with those shareholders.

 - Reconcile responses and prepare the final reports in the appropriate format that each state requires.

 - File the reports in a timely manner.

 - Deliver any cash or shares due to the states in a timely manner.